Politics of Liechtenstein

 Liechtenstein is a principality governed under a semi-constitutional monarchy.
 It has a form of mixed constitution in which political power is shared by the monarch and a democratically elected parliament.
-There is a two-party system (though there are two minor parties as well) and a form of representative democracy in which the prime minister and head of government is responsible to parliament.
+There is a two-party system (though there are two minor parties as well) and a form of representative democracy in which the prime minister and government is responsible to parliament.
 However, the Prince of Liechtenstein is head of state and exercises considerable political powers.

-The executive power is exercised by the Cabinet of Liechtenstein (government).
+The executive power is exercised by the Cabinet of Liechtenstein (government), headed by the Prime Minister.
 Legislative power is vested in both the government and the Landtag (Parliament).
-The party system is dominated by the conservative Progressive Citizens' Party and the liberal-conservative Patriotic Union.
+The party system is dominated by the conservative Progressive Citizens' Party (FBP) and the liberal-conservative Patriotic Union (VU).
 The judiciary is independent of the executive and the legislature.

 The country replaced universal male suffrage with universal suffrage in 1984, following a national referendum.

 Constitution

 The current iteration of the Constitution of Liechtenstein was adopted in March 2003, amending the 1921 constitution.
 The 1921 constitution had established Liechtenstein as a constitutional monarchy headed by the reigning prince of the Princely House of Liechtenstein; a parliamentary system had been established, although the reigning Prince retained substantial political authority.

 In a national referendum in March 2003, nearly two-thirds of the electorate voted in support of Hans-Adam II's proposed constitutional reform.
 The proposals were criticised by many, including the Council of Europe, as it expanded the powers of the monarchy (extending monarch's power of veto law, increasing his executive authority, and allowing him to dismiss the government, or any minister, at will).
 The Prince threatened that if the constitution failed, he would, among other things, convert some princely property for commercial use and move to Austria.
 The princely family and the Prince enjoy tremendous public support inside the nation, and the resolution passed with about 64% in favour.
 A proposal to revoke the Prince's veto powers was rejected by 76% of voters in a 2012 referendum.